spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/paid-time-off/index.html.md

 | Quebec Only                  | Less than 1 year - 1 day per full month of uninterrupted service, not to exceed 2 weeks; 1 year to less than 3 years - 2 consecutive weeks; 3 years or more - 3 consecutive weeks | 4% for first 3 years; 6% after 3 years |
 | Saskatchewan Only            | 3 weeks after 1 year / 4 weeks after 10 years | 6% for the first 9 years, 8% after 9 years |
 | Ontario | 2 weeks after 1 year / 3 weeks after 4 years  | 4% for the first 4 years, 6% after 4 years |
+1. GitLab Ireland
+    * Team members are entitled to accrue 20 days per year at a rate of 1.67 days/month from the team member's start date.
+The holiday year will run from January 1st to December 31st of each year.
+Unused vacation days cannot ordinarily be carried forward into the following holiday year, however, if the team member is unable to take vacation due to long-term sick leave, then unused vacation days can be carried forward for up to 15 months from the end of the relevant holiday year.
+1. GitLab Korea Limited
+    * Team members with 0-1 year of service are entitled to 1 day/month or 12 days/year.
+    * Team members with 1-3 years of service are entitled to 1.25 days/month or 15 days/year.
+    * Team members with 3+ years of service are entitled to one additional day for every two years continuously worked up to 25 days/year.
+    * Accrual balances reset January 1st of every year.
+1. GitLab PTE Ltd. (Singapore)
+    * After 3 months of employment, accrual rates will be based on tenure.
+Team members are allowed to carry over unused vacation up to the statutory accrual limit based on tenure.
+    * 1 year of service:  7 days/year
+    * 2 years of service:  8 days/year
+    * 3 years of service:  9 days/year
+    * 4 years of service:  10 days/year
+    * 5 years of service:  11 days/year
+    * 6 years of service:  12 days/year
+    * 7 years of service:  13 days/year
+    * 8 years of service:  14 days/year
+1. GitLab S.A.S (France)
+    * Team members are entitled to a minimum of 5 weeks of statutory vacation per year.
+The accrual period in France is June 1st - May 31st and accruals are prorated based on the number of months worked in the accrual period.
+Any unused statutory vacation days will be carried into the next accrual period, but expire one year after it's accrued.
+    * Reduction of working time (RTT):
+The 25-day holiday entitlement is an employee's right based on a 35-hour workweek.
+In cases where employees need to work beyond the legal 35 hours, certain roles within GitLab may benefit from reduced working time (RTT)of up to two days per month to compensate for the extended working hours.
+RTT is calculated by taking the working days in the year and subtracting the contracted days.
+Employees cannot carry RTT days to the following year.

 ## Processing Vacation Requirements (People Ops Instructions)